Tōzai Line (Kyoto): Keihan Electric Railway

-The Kyoto Municipal Subway train is based at Daigo Depot, while the Keihan Electric Railway train is based at Nishigōri Depot located on the Keihan Ishiyama Sakamoto Line.
+Kyoto City Subway trains are based at Daigo Depot, while Keihan Electric Railway trains are based at Nishigōri Depot located on the Keihan Ishiyama Sakamoto Line.

 History

 Events leading up to construction

 After World War II, the Kyoto Municipal Transportation Bureau discussed the possibility of creating a new municipal streetcar system, connecting Rokujizō, Daigo, and Keage, before cutting along the centre of Oike-dōri (an elevated line was also considered).
 Before long, the proposal was at an impasse in the face of ever-increasing automobile use in the city.
 However, the plan was eventually reworked as a subway line.

 The population along the east-west route showed a considerable trend of growth, but road development in the vicinity could not overcome traffic congestion, so a plan for transportation facilities connecting the eastern part of the city (Yamashina-ku and the eastern portion of Fushimi-ku) with the city center was developed starting in 1965, and it was officially approved by the city government in 1969.
 The construction of the segment from Daigo to Nijō was set to start in 1975.

 At that time, however, the Keihan Keishin Line ran above-ground between Misasagi and Sanjo Keihan along the planned route, and the issue of competition arose.
 As a result of negotiations, Kyoto City and Keihan Electric Railway agreed to establish a Third Sector (public-private partnership) company to obtain a Type-3 railroad business permit and control the tracks, while the City of Kyoto would obtain a Type-2 railroad business permit and operate the trains on that section.
 Thus the Kyoto Rapid Railway Corporation was born.
 Founded in 1986, then-mayor Masahiko Imagawa assumed duties as its president.
 Kyoto Rapid Railway constructed the subway through the Japan Railway Construction Group, and along with the Keihan Keishin Line's incorporation, the above-ground section was set to be eliminated.